 If you have a full day available to you I would highly recommend a day trip to Sintra.
-You can catch the train to Sintra from Lisbon from Rossio station which you may have spotted on day one in Lisbon.
+You can catch the train to Sintra from Lisbon from Rossio station which you may have spotted on day one in Lisbon itinerary above.

 I will be sharing more pictorials of Pena Palace and Quinta de la Regaleira shortly.

 In addition to Sintra, there are many beautiful beach towns in Portugal worth check out if you have additional time in Portugal.